a-nick-fischer/nifi.blog/entries/jeff-the-ssg.md

 Alright, but how do we actually get our site on Cloudflare?
 Using a simple GitHub Action.
 But first, you need an API token and your account ID.
 Getting both is pretty easy: an API token can be created on [your profile page](https://dash.cloudflare.com/profile/api-tokens), you need a custom token with `Edit`-Permissions for `Cloudflare Pages` and your Account-ID can be seen in the Cloudflare Dashboard URL:

-![The cloudflare account id is directly after the dash.cloudflare.com in the URL](../assets/blog/jeff-the-ssg/image-3.png) The blured thing is my acount ID
+![The cloudflare account id is directly after the dash.cloudflare.com in the URL](../assets/blog/jeff-the-ssg/image-3.png) The blured thing is my account ID

 Now, we have everything we need to deploy using the following GitHub Action: